KrystianPlackowski/big-float-calculator-400-digits-/README.md

 ## Linux
 Library <windows.h> used to evaluate duration of computation of expressions doesn't exist in Linux OS.
-In order to compile, one needs to comment lines number 7, 210, 265.
+In order to compile, one needs to comment lines number 7, 210, 265 (lines 210 and 265 use `GetTickCount()` function).
 After that, it's possible to compile the program by typing `g++ main.cpp bigfloat.cpp bigfloat_enhanced.cpp` in terminal, what creates a file `a.out`, which can be finally run by typing `./a.out`.